Xetibo/ReSet-Doc/sections/comparison.typ

 would not be an issue.
 All of these languages offer solid bindings for the language, or the entire library is already written with that language.

-However, for interpreted languages, this would make it more difficult use.
+However, for interpreted languages, this would make it more difficult to use.
 ReSet could provide widgets for the interpreted language in order to build a UI, however this would conflict with @UseCaseOverlap, making unsuitable.
 The secondary option is to use an interpreted language that offers bindings for GTK.
 This however would limit ReSet to a small amount of languages, none of which are